 The demand for new commercial airplanes is – if you’ll excuse the pun – skyrocketing.
 Every 15 years, the worldwide fleet doubles.
 3D printing can help companies with an intimidating stockpile of orders slash their production time.
 For example, in November 2018, Airbus reported a backlog of more than 7,000 aircraft.
 With its current process, this number is the equivalent of nine years of production.
 Similarly, at the end of September 2018, Boeing’s backlog of commercial aircraft was close to 6,000.

 In aircraft design, there are numerous internal features that typically don’t lend themselves—either by volume or by complexity—to injection composites or other molding processes.
 Although creating these parts are cost- and time-consuming by traditional metalworking, additive manufacturing simplifies the process.
 In the aerospace industry, this capability is particularly useful in producing engine and turbine parts, cabin interior components and parts with defined aerodynamic properties in a shorter amount of time and at a lower cost.

 With the on-demand manufacturing, easy customization and part consolidation enabled by additive manufacturing, aerospace manufacturers can significantly shorten their time-to-market.
-In fact, in our recent Current State of Additive Materials and 3D Printing survey, 91 percent of participants responded that 3D printing is at least twice as fast as traditional manufacturing methods.
+In fact, in our 2019 Current State of Additive Materials and 3D Printing survey, 91% of participants responded that 3D printing is at least twice as fast as traditional manufacturing methods.
 In aerospace manufacturing specifically, Deloitte found that additive manufacturing reduces time-to-market by 64 percent.

 Defense Industry Applications for 3D Printing